0xrootAnon/0xrootAnon/README.md

 -  A logic-focused repo to master programming patterns
 -  Cloud-first architecture starter kits
--  Personal Portfolio (from scratch — no templates, no fluff)
+-  Personal Portfolio (from scratch: no templates, no fluff)
 -  Open source tools, notes, and mini projects

 ---